North Carolina Layoffs — October 2019

 This marks the third consecutive month of rising layoff activity.

-This data points to mounting pressure on the North Carolina labor market, with activity running above both recent and year-ago benchmarks.
+The data underscores mounting pressure on the North Carolina labor market, with activity running above both recent and year-ago benchmarks.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by North Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all North Carolina WARN notices, browse layoffs by state, or download the full dataset.